Listed on this page are our direct Bender

 in Rettigheim.
 He never married and was a worker.
 Karl died as a German

-soldier in WW II in Wjasma, Russia on the way to Moscow.
+soldier in WW II in Vyasma, Russia on the way to Moscow.
 October 7,

 cease